danfinlay/personal-tokens/README.md

 Except you would replace the last part (my token address) with yours!

+### Tax/Legal Implications

+I am not a lawyer, but here is some of my rough understanding:

+If sold, depending on how they are sold these could be commodities or securities.
+The most conservative IRS interpretation may suggest that upon receipt each of these is income earned.
+Upon trade, there would likely be a taxable capital gains event.
+We really need to make tax payment easier to do for crypto, and cool projects like Rotki aim to make this tax accounting easier to do: https://rotki.com/

+If you live in the U.S., you probably want to be careful and make sure your token isn't a security.
+The surest way to do this is with the guidance of a lawyer, but you might be able to stay compliant by understanding [the Howey Test](https://en.wikipedia.org/wiki/SEC_v._W._J._Howey_Co.).

 ## Goals For This Readme

 Some basic things I'd like to do: